Florian Fabre

-Florian Fabre (born 4 February 1987) is a French professional footballer who plays as a midfielder for Tours FC.
+Florian Fabre (born 4 February 1987) is a French professional footballer who plays as a midfielder for an amateur side Pays d'Uzès.

 Club career

 After years in the French lower divisions, Fabre joined Gazélec Ajaccio in January 2014, while the club was in the third division.
 He made his professional debut in a Ligue 2 victory over Valenciennes in August 2014.

 Gazélec Ajaccio gained promotion to Ligue 1 at the end of the 2014–15 season.
 Fabre however moved on a free transfer to Nîmes Olympique in Ligue 2.